commodores/MCLB_Rover_App/README.md

 ### 7. Controls
 You should now be able to use the app to arm, disarm, upload missions, and perform other rover functions.
 Detailed instructions on how to use the app are available under the “Help” tab within the app.

+> **Note:** If you encounter issues, use the **Mission Planner** platform to troubleshoot.
+It provides detailed information about whether the app is correctly communicating with the flight controller, as well as additional diagnostic details.

 ## 📁 Project Structure Overview